wold5/avater-manual/manual_en.md

 - '|' represents an OR condition , i.e. "work|play" finds all entries with either "work" or "play" in them.

 *Note: This is still a basic feature.
 If you have a specific use-case, feel free to inform the authors.*

+##### Persistent filtering
+Applied filters persist whenever changing devices.
+Use the 'Settings' menu option to disable this.

 <a id="sortmodes"></a>